valentjn/vscode-ltex/pages/docs/commands.md

 This does a file search for `*.md` and `*.tex` files in all folders of the workspace (i.e., untitled and unsaved documents are not checked).
 The type of the documents is recognized by their file extension.

 The documents must be in UTF-8 encoding.
-Does not work if no folders are opened in the workspace.
+This does not work if no folders are opened in the workspace.

 ## `LTeX: Clear diagnostics in current document`